Laura10101/cat-identifier/README.md

 - After performing the standard Git `add`, `commit`, and `push` to GitHub, you can now type: `git push heroku main`

 The frontend terminal should now be connected and deployed to Heroku.

+### MongoDB

+You will need to sign-up for a [MongoDB](https://www.mongodb.com/) account.

+The name of the database on Mongo should be `cat_identifier_db`.

+The collections needed for this project are called:

+  - predictions
+  - prediction_models
+  - training_images
+  - training_log_entries
+  - users

+Click on the cluster created for the project.

+Click on the _Connect_ button.

+Click _Connect Your Application_.

+Copy the connection string and ensure to replace `<password>` with your own password.

+Paste this string into the env.py file and also Heroku config var as the value for the `MONGO_URI` key.

+### Postgres DB

+This project uses Postgres DB as the relational database for the application's data warehouse.

+Deployment steps to create the Postgres DB in Heroku are as follows:

+- From your Heroku dashboard, select the `cat-identifier` app.
+- Select the *Resources* tab at the top.
+- Under the *Add-ons* section, search for `Postgres` and select *Heroku Postgres* from the drop-down box.
+- Leave the *Plan name* as `Hobby Dev - Free` and click *Submit Order Form*.
+- Heroku will automatically create the `DATABASE_URL` key and value in the config settings.

+### Redis

+Training machine learning models can be a lengthy process and doing this inside an HTTP request could cause timeout errors for users.

+Therefore, this project deploys the training process inside a Celery worker task.
+The start training API endpoint starts a Celery task which performs the training process and writes the trained model to the database once complete.

+The task runs inside a separate Celery worker dyno in Heroku.
+For the web process which hosts the API to communicate with the Celery task, a Redis database is used as the transport layer.
+A Redis database therefore needs to be created in Heroku.

+Deployment steps to create the Redis DB in Heroku are as follows:

+- From your Heroku dashboard, select the `cat-identifier` app.
+- Select the *Resources* tab at the top.
+- Under the *Add-ons* section, search for `Redis` and select *Heroku Data for Redis* from the drop-down box.
+- Leave the *Plan name* as `Hobby Dev - Free` and click *Submit Order Form*.
+- Heroku will automatically create the `REDIS_URL` key and value in the config settings.

 ### Local Deployment